kamelnetworks/sonic/bcmsh.md

    * Show SDK and SAI version
  * `pciephy fw version`
    * Shows PCIe firmware version
+ * `crm show resources all`
+   * Show resource utilization for all critical resources

 You can tell SONiC to use debug level logging on things related to SAI with the command `swssloglevel -l SAI_LOG_LEVEL_DEBUG -s -a`.